adamazon/adamazon-code/README.md

 ### Motivation

 The reason human scores themselves are not always very reliable is because even though the rating is supposed to be a measure of "helpfulness", people can still vote up a comment if it's not helpful but says something funny/creative/interesting.
-While, this sort of behavior is common and not looked down upon, it still defeat the basic purpose of scoring reviews.
+While, this sort of behavior is common and not looked down upon, it still defeats the basic purpose of scoring reviews.

 ### Observations